Pavement Management

 About the Pavement Management Program

-The Pavement Management Program is designed to identify pavement treatments that promote preventive maintenance such as overlays, crack sealing, slurry seals, micro-seals and chip seals in order to prolong the life span of pavement surfaces.
-Maintenance strategies advanced through this program will lead to substantial savings, by avoiding the cost of reconstructing a street that could exceed ten times the cost of preventative maintenance.
+The Pavement Management Program is designed to identify pavement treatments that promote preventive maintenance such as overlays, crack sealing, slurry seals, asphalt rubber street seals, and chip seals in order to prolong the life span of pavement surfaces.
+Maintenance strategies advanced through this program will lead to substantial savings, by delaying the cost of reconstructing a street that could exceed ten times the cost of preventative maintenance.

 To report an area for repair, please submit a request: